-- Slits in dresses or skirts should be no shorter than one inch below the extended fingers of both hands. - For girls, skirts, and dresses should be hemmed (no frays) and no more than 3 inches above the knee. - Shorts must be hemmed (no frays) and no more than 3 inches above the knee.
-5. - Pants/jeans cannot have cuts, holes, frays or tears above the knee. - 7.
+- 3. Slits in dresses or skirts should be no shorter than one inch below the extended fingers of both hands. - 4.
+For girls, skirts, and dresses should be no more than 3 inches above the kneecap. - 5.
+For boys and girls, shorts must be no more than 3 inches above the kneecap. - 6.
+Pants cannot have cuts, holes, frays or tears beginning above the kneecap unless tights/yoga pants are worn underneath. - 7.
 Immodest dress will not be allowed.
-Examples include: strapless dresses, clothes made of see-through material, tank- tops, muscle shirts, halter tops, blouses or tops that reveal a bare midriff - front or back - at any time, leggings or tights with (or without) short tops, low-cut or revealing blouses. - Undergarments may not be worn as outerwear - 9.
+Examples include: strapless dresses, clothes made of seethrough material (including holes in jeans) tank-tops, muscle shirts, halter tops, blouses or tops that reveal a bare midriff front or back at any time, leggings or tights with (or without) short tops, low-cut or revealing blouses. - 8.
+Undergarments may not be worn as outerwear - 9.
 Trousers/jeans/shorts/sweats should be worn properly at the waistline.
 Underpants should not be visible above the waistline of the pants.....whether the pants are covered by a top or not.
 If the student does not have a belt the student can get a zip-tie from the Principal. - 10.
 No student shall wear curlers, caps, hats, bandannas, visors, or hoods inside any school facility during the school day. - 11.
-Sunglasses or other unusual eyewear, except by written order of a physician, is not permitted in the school building. - 12.
+Sunglasses or other unusual eyewear, except by written order of a physician, are not permitted in the school building. - 12.
 Students must wear appropriate and safe footwear (shoes or boots) at all times. - 13.
-Girls may have earrings in their ears.
-Any other visible body piercing by any student, girl or boy, is prohibited. - 14.
-Students will not be allowed to have coverings over prohibited piercings (i.e. spacers, band-aids, tape, etc.) or to have objects present to keep prohibited piercings open. - 15.
-Boys hair should be neatly groomed and out of the eyes.
-No objects (including but not limited to beads, ribbons, picks/rakes, hair clips) are permitted in boys' hair. - 16.
-Facial hair including mustaches, beards, or goatees are not allowed.
-Sideburns may extend to the bottom of the earlobe and must be trimmed. - 17.
-Unusual or distracting hairstyles/hair colors will be at the discretion of the administration. - Pocket/wallet chains of any kind are not allowed. - 19.
+Girls may have earrings/nose piercings.
+Any other visible body piercing by any student is prohibited. - 14.
+Students will not be allowed to have coverings over prohibited piercings (i.e. spacers, bandaids, tape, etc.) or to have objects present to keep prohibited piercings open. - 15.
+Boys' hair should be neatly trimmed/combed and out of the eyes and off of the ears.
+No objects (including but not limited to ribbons, picks/rakes, hair clips) are permitted in boys' hair. - 16.
+Unusual or distracting hairstyles/hair colors will be at the discretion of the administration. - 17.
+Facial hair including mustaches, beards, or goatees are not allowed. - 18.
+Pocket/wallet chains of any kind are not allowed. - 19.
 Pajama bottoms of any kind are not allowed. - 20.
 Arm/wrist/sweat bands of any kind are not allowed. - 21.
-Shirttails should not be excessive in length.22.
+Students may not wear trench coats or long oversized coats.
+Shirttails should not be excessive in length. - 22.
 "Grills" are prohibited. - 23.
-Roller shoes are prohibited during the instructional day or at any Bremond I.S.D. activity on or off campus. - 24.
-Students shall remain fully clothed in public places including hallways, outside locker rooms, and restrooms. - 25.
-Sleeveless shirts by boys are prohibited.
+Roller shoes are prohibited during the instructional day or at any Bremond I.S.D. activity on or off campus. - Students shall remain fully clothed in public places including hallways, outside locker rooms, and restrooms. - 25.
+Cuts in eyebrows are prohibited. - 26.
+Sleeveless shirts by boys are prohibited. - 27.
+Please note that BISD sports teams, clubs, etc. may have additional guidelines.

-The Dress Code is at the discretion of school administration.
+Interpretations of the Dress Code and grooming are at the discretion of school administration.
 If the office determines that a student's grooming or clothing is in violation, the student will be given an opportunity to correct it.
 If not corrected, the student may be assigned disciplinary consequences.
-Repeated offenses may result in more serious consequences in accordance with the BISD Code of Conduct.
+Repeated offenses may result in more serious consequences in accordance with the BISD Code of Conduct